cucumber007/publish/onefile.md

 There is a concept of "second-wave modern" - e.g. the stuff that happened to some countries in the 20th century (Iran, Asian tigers)
 @@@ ./mdtc/space.md

 # Space

 Space is defined as the physical area and resources available for development with current technology.
 It includes both renewable resources (e.g., sunlight, water) and non-renewable resources (e.g., minerals, fossil fuels).

-Inventing a [key technology](key-tech.md) is a way to increase the amount of space available for development.
+Inventing a [key technology](key-tech.md) is a way to increase the amount of SADAT.
 Key technologies unlock new resources or make existing resources more accessible and efficient to use.

-E.g. when the iron axe was invented, the amount of space available for development increased significantly by clearing forests for agriculture and using the wood for construction and fuel.
-Similarly, the steam engine expanded space by enabling the extraction of coal and the development of railways.
+E.g. when the iron axe was invented, the amount of SADAT increased significantly by clearing forests for agriculture and using the wood for construction and fuel.
+Similarly, the steam engine expanded SADAT by enabling the extraction of coal and the development of railways.
 @@@ ./mdtc/stable.md

 # Stable Development

 Stable Development is the final phase in the Model of Development of Technological Civilization (MDTC).
 It is characterized by a period of relative equilibrium, where societies rely on renewable resources and maintain slower, more sustainable progress.